Research

 Single Cell Multi-omics

 PTSD arises from differences at various levels of gene regulation in diverse brain cell types that converge on specific pathways (e.g. glucocorticoid and GABAergic signaling) harboring clinical significance.
 However, the identity of the cell types and their individual contribution to the molecular pathology of PTSD is a significant research gap whose understanding will facilitate the development of diagnostics and personalized therapeutics.
-We are isolating nuclei from PTSD postmortem brains and perfroming single nuclei RNA and ATAC to generate single-cell type atlases of gene regulatory networks in PTSD primary brain regions.
+We are isolating nuclei from PTSD postmortem brains and perfroming single nuclei RNA, ATAC, and DNA methylation to generate single-cell type atlases of gene regulatory networks in primary brain regions.

 Patient-derived cell lines